2017 Grants Program

 - Resources such as web space, hosting, mailing lists

-- Be a member or affiliate of Linux Australia
+- Be a member of Linux Australia

 - Be a person willing to take responsibility for making the request on behalf of the project

 - Agree to the responsibilities he/she must undertake if the Grant is awarded

 - Supply Linux Australia with any necessary receipts for reimbursement